 Hamilton Morris holding amanita muscaria mushrooms.
 Photo Credit: Vice.

 Hamilton Morris is the host and creator of Vice’s Hamilton’s Pharmacopeia.
-In the series, Hamilton traverses the world examining psycho-active substances.
+In the series, Hamilton travels the world examining psycho-active substances.
 He delves into those substances and their effects, user-communities, manufacturers, distributors, and occasionally their inventors.

 Hamilton’s show takes a more cerebral, honest approach to drugs.
 Instead of focusing on struggling addicts and fatal overdoses, he depicts the entire spectrum of drugs and their users.